Skip to main content

 1. How Indexing Works in SQL

 Indexing improves query performance by allowing faster retrieval of rows.
 A clustered index organizes data physically, while a non-clustered index uses pointers to rows.
-Choose columns frequently used in WHERE
+Choose columns frequently used in WHERE or JOIN clauses for indexing, like CustomerID in a Transactions table.

 2. Identify Customers with Purchases in Consecutive Months